 Scott Bradley, the Robert H.B.
-Baldwin '42 Head Coach of Baseball, recently completed his 14th year as the head coach of the Princeton baseball team.
-He currently has a career record the 298-309-1.
-He is 168-112 in Ivy competition and has registered at least 10 Ivy wins in all but one of his 14 season at Princeton.
-Bradley has led Princeton to six Ivy League titles and six NCAA tournament appearances in that span.
+Baldwin '42 Head Coach of Baseball, enters his 17th year in the Princeton dugout.
+He currently has a career record the 346-387-1.
+Bradley has led the Tigers to six Ivy League titles, six NCAA tournament appearances and 10, 20-win seasons.

-Bradley’s 2011 squad is 23-22 overall and is his ninth team to eclipse the 20-win mark.
+Bradley’s 2011 squad posted a 23-24 overall and was his ninth team to eclipse the 20-win mark.
 The group also matched a Princeton record with 15 Ivy League wins, equalling the totals of the 2000 and 2003 Ivy Champion teams.
-Additionally Princeton earned home field for the Ivy League Championships series for the fourth time in program history.
+Additionally Princeton earned home field for the Ivy League Championship series for the fourth time in program history.

 Bradley, who spent nine seasons as a left-handed-hitting catcher in the major leagues for the New York Yankees, Chicago White Sox, Seattle Mariners and Cincinnati Reds, came to Princeton after a year as an assistant coach at Rutgers University.
 He is a 1982 graduate of the University of North Carolina and an Essex Fells, N.J., native.